 Leaking Driveline Seals

 A clogged vent will cause pressure to build as the transmission heats up.
 This pressure will cause fluid to bypass or damage the extension housing seal.
 This seal rides on the slip yoke; it spins and moves in and out as the vehicle travels down the road.
-Pitting or damage of the driveshaft yolk will cause extension housing seal failure.
-Look for each of these underlying conditions, as they will lead to extension housing seal leakage.
+Pitting or damaging the driveshaft yolk will cause extension housing seal failure.
+Look for these underlying conditions, as they will lead to leakage of the extension housing seal.

 The pinion shaft seal is located on the front of the differential housing.
 There are different methods for replacing this seal.
 When removing the companion flange, check it for any pitting or damage.
 Always lubricate the inside lip of this seal and the accompanying hub on the flange before installation.
-Be careful not to over-torque the companion flange nut as this will damage the collapsible sleeve.
-Once this collapsible sleeve has been over torqued, it must be replaced, and the bearing preload reset.
-Tighten this nut in steps, checking it with an inch-pound torque wrench along the way.
+Be careful not to over-torque the companion flange nut, which will damage the collapsible sleeve.
+Once this collapsible sleeve has been over-torqued, it must be replaced and the bearing preload reset.
+Tighten this nut in steps, checking it with an inch-pound torque wrench.